curiousest/curiousest.github.io/_drafts/tabum/1-5-1-meditation-is-for.md

 Dan thought to himself,
 "All my friends are here.
 I spend all my time here.
 Everything… my purpose is here.
 I felt settled."

-—-
-## Meditation is for self-awareness - debugging complex distributed brainsystems
+#### Meditation is for self-awareness - debugging complex distributed brainsystems

-Dan continued his day as normally as he could.
+[more relatable, fewer focused weird descriptions ] Dan continued his day as normally as he could.
 But what do you do when what you do is gone?
 Certainly recompute from first principles - but what if your first principles died too?

 Dan closed his eyes and was smothered in something familiar.
 An isolated awareness, which wasn't integrated with other data or sensation.
 An all-consuming awareness, approaching everynothing.
 It started as a low drone, the first slow iterations of loading a new optimization objective into memory.
 The old optimization objective was deleted, and a new one had to replace it.
 But the new one didn't fit - it was infinitely large and unknown.
 There were no alternatives to load.
 It was the beginning of compute-thrashing, the first iterations slow and measured.
 But with each failure, the task became more urgent and the attempts became more frantic.
 The sound became louder.
 It was the sound of his beliefs changing again - from something into nothing.
 Deletion.
 It said,